huserben/TfsExtensions/BuildTasks/overview.md

 This build task enables the chaining of builds within TFS.
 It makes use of the built-in TFS API to queue a new build of any build definition (within the same Team Project or even across projects).

+## Supported TFS Versions
+The Build Task is supported for both VSTS and TFS on-Premises from Version 2015 Update 2 updwards.
+Currently only Windows Build Agents are supported as the Task is based on Powershell.

 ## Release Notes
 The latest release notes can be found on [Github](https://github.com/huserben/TfsExtensions/blob/master/BuildTasks/ReleaseNotes.md).

 ## Known Issues
+- Build Definitions that contain a '&' are not supported.
+If you want to trigger a build definition with such a name, consider renaming it.
+[The remote server returned an error: (400) Bad Request ](https://github.com/huserben/TfsExtensions/issues/13)

-A list of current issues can be found on [Github](https://github.com/huserben/TfsExtensions/issues).
+A list of all current issues can be found on [Github](https://github.com/huserben/TfsExtensions/issues).

 ## Basic Configuration
 The configuration is quite simple.
 After adding the task to your current build, you can select under *Basic Configuration* the Name of the Build you would like to trigger.
 This name **must** match with what you defined as name for your build definition.
 If the build you want to trigger is defined in the same team project as the build definition you are currently modifying, you can leave the checkbox checked.
+You can as well define multiple build that you want to trigger by separating the names with a comma.

 ![Basic Configuration](https://raw.githubusercontent.com/huserben/TfsExtensions/master/BuildTasks/basic_configuration.PNG)

+**Important:** If your build definition name contains a '&', the task will fail (see Known Issues above).

 If your build would be in another Team Project, uncheck the checkbox and fill in the URL to this team project.
 It **must** include the collection it is in and would look something like this:
 *https://**YOURACCOUNT**.visualstudio.com/DefaultCollection/<TEAMPROJECT>*